-Presented in partnership with HG Contemporary and opening on the evening of Thursday, April 12th, fit extends the aesthetic, social, and philosophical meditations begun in the Market Makers debut, and elaborated upon in subsequent shows in New York, London, and Miami, and will introduce a new series.
+Launched with HG Contemporary in April 2018, fit extends the aesthetic, social, and philosophical meditations begun in the 2015 Market Makers debut, elaborated on in subsequent shows in New York, London, Miami, and Boston, and introduces new series of sculptures and paintings.

-rise extends some of the themes begun in the Market Makers debut, this time reflecting on a few depictions of women in positions of power in popular culture, the virtues of a few men depicted in popular culture, and bringing new colorfield works, handheld-scale bronzes, as well as select works from the pixelated fabric, Market Makers, and early works series.
+rise extended the themes begun in the Market Makers debut, this time reflecting on depictions women in popular culture relative to their power status in popular culture, the virtues of a few male heroes, and offering new colorfield works, handheld-scale bronzes, as well as select works from the pixelated fabric, Market Makers, and early works series.

 You can find the artist's statement here.

-pixelated fabric is a series of colorfields completed in the aftermath of the 2016 US election in which I meditated on the polarized state of affairs in our society, and the role I saw social media playing in that 'pixelization‘ of our natural social fabric.
+pixelated fabric is a series of colorfields that lament the polarized state of social affairs in our society, our decreased ability to relate to those on opposite sides of whichever spectra we reside on, and the role that social media played in the artificial 'pixelization‘ of our natural social fabric.

 Market Makers was the launch of my solo career, which I was delighted to present in partnership with New York-based HG Contemporary in September 2015.